HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-load-balancer-one-ip.md

 application_id                = "appId value here"
 aad_client_secret             = "password value here"
 ```
-4. Login to CAS Manager admin console [here](https://cas.teradici.com).
+4. Login to Anyware Manager admin console [here](https://cas.teradici.com).
-5. [Create](https://www.teradici.com/web-help/cas_manager/current/admin_console/deployments/) a new deployment. **Note:** Steps 6 and 7 are optional.
-It allows for admins to turn on & off workstations from the CAS Manager admin console.
+5. [Create](https://www.teradici.com/web-help/anyware_manager/current/admin_console/deployments/) a new deployment. **Note:** Steps 6 and 7 are optional.
+It allows for admins to turn on & off workstations from the Anyware Manager admin console.
 6. Click on **Provider Service Accounts** and then **Azure**.
-7. Submit the credentials into the [Azure form](https://www.teradici.com/web-help/cas_manager/current/admin_console/deployments/#azure-cloud-credentials).
+7. Submit the credentials into the [Azure form](https://www.teradici.com/web-help/anyware_manager/current/admin_console/deployments/#aws-cloud-credentials).
 8. Click **Connectors** on the side bar and create a new connector.
-9. Input a connector name to [generate](https://www.teradici.com/web-help/cas_manager/current/cloud_access_connector/cas_connector_install/#generating-a-connector-token) a token.
+9. Input a connector name to [generate](https://www.teradici.com//web-help/anyware_manager/current/cloud_access_connector/cas_connector_install/#generating-a-connector-token) a token.
 Tokens will be used in the .tfvars file.
     - Load balancer deployment requires at least **2** unique tokens for cloud access connectors (cac).
     - Tokens expire in 2 hours.
     - The value will be used inside ```terraform.tfvars``` like so: